TheEconomist/the-economist-ukraine-war-dead-and-wounded-estimates/README.md

 ![Meta-estimate plot](plots/meta-estimate.png)

-A R script aggregates a public and leaked intelligence estimates of military casualties and deaths in the Russia–Ukraine war, fits a GAM (using **mgcv**), and outputs both data and a combined plot of predicted casualties and dead.
-It currently only predicts dead and casualties for the Russian side, as there are not enough credible public estimates of Ukrainian fallen to produce meta-estimates.
+Our estimate is based on combining public and leaked intelligence estimates of military casualties and deaths in the Russia–Ukraine war with data on war-fire activity and territory shifts.
+Specifically, we use a GAM (using **mgcv**) with predictors being days since the invasion began, cumulative changes in territory, and tensor products of cloud coverage and war-fire activity (both cumulative--war-fire activity being the sum of daily logged activity, and broken down by area of control).
+This outputs an estimate, a confidence interval, and a prediction interval for casualties and dead for every day since February 24th of 2022.
+It currently only predicts dead and casualties for the Russian side, as there are not enough credible estimates of Ukrainian fallen available to produce such meta-estimates.

 ## Prerequisites
 - **R** ≥ 4.0